Doyle4/PPPwnUI-by-Aldo-Vargas/USB_Drive/goldhen/README.md

 - [MGS_PS4_PS5_HB_Tester](https://twitter.com/MSZ_MGS)
 - [Pharaoh2k](https://github.com/Pharaoh2k)

-Greeting Notes:
-I'd like to take this opportunity to thank the people without whom we wouldn't have this (and other) release today:
-- TheFlow for releasing his exploit (and not just this one) to everyone.
-- flat_z for conceiving and publishing the hen for ps4 with a writeup.
-- vortex for implementing the first versions of the hen.
-- golden for creating projects that helped me understand many things.
-- OSM for his cool Orbis Toolbox.
-- Hippie68 for his work on the new FTP server.
-- Al_Azif for providing various necessary resources.
-- SocraticBliss for his RE scripts.
-- Illusion for his game patches and more.
-- bucanero for his work on the cheat manager.
-- All the cheat developers who shared their trainers with everyone.

-Thanks to the testers who had so much patience:
-- Big_Wadger
-- EchoStretch
-- Opoisso893
-- mbcrumb
-- MODDED WARFARE
-- vapour

-Last but not least, my friends ctn and Kameleon for their continuous support, not only technical!

-Thanks also to everyone who supported my project on kofi.

 ### Note
 Project source code is currently private because over time I have seen a sad abuse of the source code that I, like the previous devs who worked on it, have been pleased to make it available to everyone to study and maybe improve it.

 ### Donations
 Consider [donating](https://goldhen.github.io/support) if you like GoldHEN and want to support my work